A Resource Theory of Quantum Measurements: Measurement Resource Theory

 \section{Measurement Resource Theory}

 The mathematical structure of a resource theories as symmetric monoidal categories was provided by Coecke \emph{et al.} \cite{2016coecke59,Fritz2015} in the language of category theory.
-As mentioned in the introduction, the \emph{objects} are the equivalence classes of POVMs and the morphisms are derived from the ordering induced by the gremlin.
-That is, there is a \emph{morphism} or free transformation from equivalence class $\mathcal{E}$ to $\mathcal{F}$ if $\mathcal{E}\succeq \mathcal{F}$.
+As mentioned in the introduction, the \emph{objects} are the equivalence classes of POVMs and the morphisms are derived from the ordering described in definition~\eqref{def:partialorder}.
+That is, there is a \emph{morphism} or \emph{free transformation} from equivalence class $\mathcal{E}$ to $\mathcal{F}$ if $\mathcal{E}\succeq \mathcal{F}$.

 Since for all equivalence classes we have $\mathcal{E}\succeq \mathcal{E}$, there exists an morphism from all objects to themselves, which we identify as the \emph{identity morphism} for each object, a requirement of all categories.
 The \emph{composition of morphisms} is automatically defined due to the transitive property of the partial order resulting from the composition of column stochastic maps.
 These properties make the set of equivalence classes and free transformations a category, which automatically follows from the partial order (any partially ordered set can be formulated as a category).
 All that remains is to define the tensor product between equivalence classes to make this category symmetric and monoidal.